Overview of Public Interest Litigation (PIL)

 A Public Interest Litigation is a crucial Judicial Review that shall be prepared with careful consideration.
 Plenty of time should be allowed for all stages of drafting and Convincing.
 It is advisable that an attorney with significant ' Public Interest Litigation experience' must be appointed to overwhelm many of the potential pitfalls that creep around within the Public Interest Litigation petition.

 CorpBiz recommends you that you should be in contact with an advisor/lawyer to understand the requirement in detail.
 The elementary information would be mandatory from your end to start the process.
-The lawyers will begin working on your document once all the information is provided, and the payment is received.
+The lawyers will begin working on your necessary paper once all the information is provided, and the payment is received.
 Also, you will acquire the first draft of your petition within a few business days.
-You can evaluate the document, and intimate for the corrections in case of any modifications.
+You can evaluate the necessary paper, and intimate for the corrections in case of any modifications.

 Why CorpBiz?